 Action Steps Estimated Completion Date: 1.
-Continue to work with the Affordable Housing Advisory Committee (AHAC) to implement the State mandated SHIP Program Plan to provide affordable housing programs and services.
+Continue to work with the Affordable Housing Advisory Committee (AHAC) to implement housing plan strategies (i.e., CDBG, HOME, SHIP, etc.) to provide affordable housing programs and services.
 On-going 2.
-Monitor progress of the SHIP Program Plan On-going 3.
-Monitor progress of the City's Comprehensive Housing Program (Annually) September 30, 2011 4.
+Monitor progress of all housing plan strategies for the various grant programs (CDBG.
+HOME, SHIP, etc., as applicable).
+December 2012 3.
+Monitor progress of the City's Comprehensive Housing Program (Annually) September 2012 4.
 Continue to work with and partnership with stakeholders to provide affordable housing opportunities.
+On-going 5.
+Monitor funding status of CDBG, HOME and SHIP Programs.
 On-going

-- Number of families served through the Comprehensive Housing Program - Adoption of SHIP Action Plan that defines affordable housing within the City of Gainesville - SHIP Action Plan is implemented by target dates
+- Number of families served through the Comprehensive Housing Program - Adoption of CDBG, HOME & SHIP Action Plans that define affordable housing; and further the goals of affordable housing within the City of Gainesville - SHIP, CDBG & HOME Action Plans are implemented by target dates